-60 In all cases where selective pulses are used, e.g. in CO-CA INEPT transfers or homonuclear C decoupling in indirect dimensions, the pulse power levels are calculated directly within the pulse sequences using the desired excitation band width (in ppm), i.e. at each $B_0$ field strength the correct power level is calculated.
-The user does not need to take care of the power-level calibration of any shaped-pulse.
+In all cases where selective pulses are used, e.g. in CO-CA INEPT transfers or homonuclear 13C decoupling in indirect dimensions, the pulse power levels are calculated directly within the pulse sequences using the desired excitation bandwidth (in ppm); i.e. at each B_0 field strength the correct power level is calculated.
+The user does not need to take care of the power-level calibration of any shaped pulse.

-An important further consideration when designing NMRlib is the possibility to add new experiments to the library, which then are accessible as a button that performs the setup of the experiment.
-To include a novel experiment to ssNMRlib, buttons are available which create the template and setup scripts from an experiment that has been collected.
+An important further consideration when designing NM-Rlib is the possibility of adding new experiments to the library, which then are accessible as a button that performs the setup of the experiment.
+To include a novel experiment in ssNMRlib, buttons are available which create the template and setup scripts from an experiment that has been collected.
 The newly created setup routine is available as a button in the ssNMRlib browser window (see below).
 The organization of buttons within the NMRlib GUI tree structure is fully customizable.

-We have, moreover, implemented a safety check routine, which verifies whether the chosen RF parameters (pulses, ramps, parameter optimizations, vdlist, delays etc.) are within the probe-specific limits.
+We have, moreover, implemented a safety check routine, which verifies whether the chosen RF parameters (pulses, ramps, parameter optimizations, vdlist, delays, etc.) are within the probe-specific limits.